Kihumba/private-/Phase-C/Simulation-Learning-Outcomes/Curriculum/1 - Language Basics/README.md

 ----------
 Swift is a modern Object Oriented Programming language similar to Java and Javascript.
 Swift provides its own versions of all fundamental C and Objective-C types, including Int for integers, Double and Float for floating-point values, Bool for Boolean values, and String for textual data.
 Swift also provides powerful versions of the three primary collection types, Array, Set, and Dictionary.

-This outcome focuses on:
+This outcome targets:
- - Constants & Variables
+ 1. Variables and Constants
- - Control Flow Statements
+ 2. Control Flow Statements

 Outputs